kuzzleio/kuzzle/docs/installation.md

 ### Change external services hosts

-If you are some external service in another host than localhost, you can configure host and port
+f you are running some of the service(s) externally, you can configure their host and port using some environment variables:

 examples: